hanru/ansible-debianinit/README.md

 By default this setting is `without-password`.

-    di_ssh_allow_users: '{{ ansible_user }}'
+    di_ssh_allow_users: []

-Which users are allowed to login via SSH.
-All allowed users are defined as a string, separated by spaces.
+A list of users who are allowed to login via SSH.
+An empty list means this setting is not enforced.
+By default this list is empty.

 By default only the SSH user performs this role is allowed to login.